 Introduction

 Light is a crucial environmental factor which determines the development of plants in a variety of ways.
 It plays an important role in photosynthesis, the conversion of light in chemical energy in chloroplasts.
 Photosynthesis consists of two pathways, the light reaction that depends on sunlight and the dark reaction.[1]
 The absorption of light during the light reaction of photosynthesis takes places in the photosystems of the chloroplasts, which contain among other things pigment molecules like chlorophylls, carotenoids and phycobilines.[7]
-These pigments are associated to integral membrane protein of chloroplasts and are of amphilic nature.[8]The polarity of these pigments differ nonetheless because of the number of hydroxy-groups in each molecules .
+These pigments are associated to integral membrane protein of chloroplasts and are of amphiphlic nature.[8]The polarity of these pigments differ nonetheless because of the number of hydroxyl groups in each molecule.
 In this experiment, we use this fact in our favor to analyze and separate the pigments through a simple chromatography of processed pea leaves.

 Hypothesis